gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/operators.md

 In that case, it can be advantageous to use the backend on its own.
 If the operator is not supported natively, we will fall back on `SecondOrder(backend, backend)` (see below).

-!!! warning
-    Whenever the fallback on `SecondOrder(backend, backend)` occurs, the results of any preparation will be discarded.

 ### Combining backends

 In general, you can use [`SecondOrder`](@ref) to combine different backends.